kyoungb/project_portfolio/about.md

 - **Tools**: Jupyter Notebooks, Git/GitHub

 ### Areas of Interest
-- Healthcare Analytics
+- Corporate Data Analytics
 - Machine Learning and Data Collection

 ## Goals

-Describe what you hope to achieve through your data science journey:
+What I hope to achieve through my data science journey:

-- Short-term learning objectives
-- Long-term career aspirations
+- Continue to develop skills that will boost my career
+- Find a fulfilling balance between my family and my career
-- Types of problems you want to solve
+- Tell meaningful stories using real data to solve real problems
+- Earn an MBA to continue to grow academically and professionally

 ## Contact